likecoin/iscn-nft-tools/README.md

 # Getting Started

 LikeCoin is an application-specific bloclkchain for creator's economy based on [cosmossdk].
-You must have a crypto wallet address that support Cosmos ecosystem in order to use this tool.
+You must have a LikeCoin wallet address that support Cosmos ecosystem in order to use this tool.
 We suggest to use [Keplr Chrome extension][keplr link].
 Please refere to [LikeCoin documentation][docs link] for details about how to get started with LikeCoin.

 ## Table of Contents